-In July 2004 the UN imposed an arms embargo on the Darfur region of Sudan.
-The embargo has been extended from non-governmental groups to all parties to the N'djamena Ceasefire Agreement, which includes the Sudanese Government.
-In 2010 the embargo was strengthened to ensure states provide the necessary end-user documentation to prevent breaches of the prior resolutions when exporting arms to the Sudanese Government.
+In July 2004 the UN imposed an open ended arms embargo on non-governmental entities in the Darfur region of Sudan.
+The embargo was later extended from non-governmental groups to all parties to the N'djamena Ceasefire Agreement, which includes the Sudanese Government.

 In July 2004 Security Council resolution 1556, not unanimously adopted, imposed an open-ended arms embargo on all non-governmental entities and individuals, including the Janjaweed, operating in the states of North Darfur, South Darfur and West Darfur.
 This was in reaction to the ongoing human rights abuses and deteriorating humanitarian situation in the region.